colin-walker/blog-In/README.md

 Each post is preceeded by a permalink (#) and a comment icon, the comment icon acts as a toggle to show/hide the comments section for that post.
 When logged in, each comment will have a delete icon by it.
 Top level comments can be replied to by clicking the reply arrow next to the commenters name.

+## Markup

+In addition to Markdown, custom markup can be used to enhance and simplify posting:

+- [hr] = a break/horizontal rule of width 33%